-The computation of the error bars for the power spectra band powers is not straightforward, as our comparison of different measures shows (Fig.~\ref{fig:cl_errors}).
-Here, we compare different estimators for the uncertainty: First, the analytical approximate estimate of the error on the CIB-CMB lensing cross power spectrum assuming a Gaussian signal and neglecting mode-coupling is given by
+The computation of the error bars for the power spectra is not straightforward, as our comparison of different measures shows (Figure \ref{fig:cl_errors}).
+Here, we compare different estimators for the uncertainty.
+First, the analytical approximate estimate of the error on the CIB--CMB lensing cross power spectrum assuming a Gaussian signal and neglecting mode coupling is given by

 The $C_{\ell}$ and the $N_{\ell}$ describe the theoretical signal and noise power spectrum of the CIB temperature $T$ and the lensing convergence $\kappa$. $f_{\rm sky}$ is the effective sky fraction of the maps, and $\Delta \ell$ is the number of $\ell$-modes per bin.
-Note that since we use the theoretical CIB and lensing signal, we do not capture this way the uncertainties coming from foreground residuals.
+Note that since we use the theoretical CIB and lensing signal, we do not capture the uncertainties coming from foreground residuals this way.

-We also compute the error bars based on the diagonal of the covariance matrix of the power spectrum estimate, which we demonstrate to be a reliable measure and hence use throughout this work.
-Both the analytical and the covariance estimates agree well with the results we obtain from running one hundred Gaussian sky simulations.
+We also compute the error bars based on the diagonal of the NaMaster-based covariance matrix of the power spectrum estimate, which we demonstrate to be a reliable measure and hence use throughout this work.
+Both the analytical and the covariance estimates agree well with the results we obtain from running 100 Gaussian sky simulations.
 For these, we simulate the CIB and the lensing signal and noise fields, and then recover the power spectra via \texttt{PyMaster} in the presence of the mask.
 The input power spectra for the CIB, the CMB lensing, and their correlation are taken from \citet{planck2014_xxx}, \citet{planck2014_xviii}, and \citet{maniyar2018}, respectively.

-On the other hand, simply measuring the error bars by binning the results from an estimator that does not correct for the mode-mode coupling significantly underestimates the error.
+On the other hand, simply measuring the error bars by binning the results from an estimator that does not correct for the mode--mode coupling underestimates the error significantly.